top of page

 Location

-Boston University’s Creative Writing Program is based at 236 Bay State Road in Boston, Massachusetts, offering students access to a vibrant urban literary and cultural scene.
+Boston University’s Creative Writing Program is located at 236 Bay State Road in Boston, Massachusetts, providing students with access to a vibrant urban literary and cultural scene.

 Genres